iview/iview/README.md

 ## Features

-- Using .vue file development mode
-- Based on npm + webpack + babel, support ES2015
 - High quality and rich functions
 - Friendly APIs,free and flexible
+- Great Documentation
+- It is quite beautiful
+- Using .vue file development mode
+- Based on npm + webpack + babel, using ES2015

 ## Programming